dioscuri-tda/tutorials/README.md

 # tutorials
-Sample jupyter notebook tutorial files
+This repository contains a few sample jupyter notebook tutorial files to discuss basic ideas of computational homology, persistent homology, conventional and standard mapper.